 On YouTube’s site, the Promotions settings are a bit buried, in the Advanced tab of your Event’s Dashboard.
 Below is an image of what to look for:

 When you have scheduled a Live broadcast, any pending broadcasts are listed in the Go Live menu.
 When a pending broadcast is selected there, in the bottom left corner of the Main Window, you’ll now see a countdown timer, which lists the time left until you go live.
-Click the timer to view or edit the post details in your YouTube Dashboard.
+Click the timer or the button to view or edit the post details in your YouTube Dashboard.
 It will open in your default web browser.
-Also, there’s a trash icon for cancelling the scheduled broadcast.
+To visit the event’s Live Control Room page, click the button.
+Also, there’s a trash button for cancelling the scheduled broadcast.

 Before the countdown reaches zero, the big blue button displays Preview.
 Pressing Preview allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
 To view your preview, pick View Post on YouTube from the Ecamm Live menu at the top of the screen or press ⌘F to visit the stream’s Live Control Room on YouTube.
 You’ll see a window to view the preview.